fwhigh/sdbootstrap/README.md

-# online-blb
+# sdbootstrap
-Online Bag of Little Bootstraps
+This is the Streaming Distributed Bootstrap, a statistical method for estimating uncertainty from finite sampling on bounded or unbounded data.

-## Features of the OBLB
+## Features

-  1. Maintains the (possibly multivariate) bootstrap sample distribution.
+  - The data may be bounded or unbounded.
-  1. The inner bootstrap can be online if an online, importance-weighting update rule is provided.
+  - Bootstrap instances may be parallelized.
-  1. The inner bootstrap can be offline if there's no online update rule available, as in regular BLB.
+  - Supports importance weighting.
-  1. The data stream can optionally be subsampled, emulating the m-out-of-n bootstrap method.
+  - Supports ordinary bootstrap.

-## Python OBLB module
+## Python sdbootstrap module

     cd oblb
     pip install [-e] .